-2 Traditional Schedulability Analysis of CAN frames
+2. Traditional schedulability analysis of CAN frames

-The Controller Area Network (CAN) [13] is a broadcast bus designed to operate at speeds of up to 1 Mbps.
+The Controller Area Network (CAN) [15] is a broadcast bus designed to operate at speeds of up to 1 Mbps.
 CAN is extensively used in automotive systems, as well as in other applications.
-CAN transmit data in frames containing between 0 and 8 bytes of data and 47 control bits, as shown in Figure 1.
-(There is also an extended format, which contains bit fields we will not consider here, even though our reasoning extends also to this format.
+CAN transmits data in frames containing between 0 and 8 bytes of data and 47 control bits, as shown in Figure 1.
+(There is also an extended format, which contains 20 more control bits.
 The main difference is that the extended format has 29 identifier bits instead of 11 bits.
-Please consult [12] for more details.)
+Please consult [4] for more details.)